 - School garden – Children engage directly in producing food

-- School cafeteria – Food grown in the school garden is incorporated in nutritious lunchtime meals
+- School cafeteria – Food grown in the school garden is incorporated in nutritious lunchtime meals or snacks

 In addition, the Farm-to-School program links children to farmer’s markets through spring and fall field trips, and Fresh Kid Awards – gift certificates donated to each student and redeemable at the Truro Educational Farmers’ Market.
-These certificates not only enable each child to purchase healthy food for their family at a local farmers’ market at no cost, but can double as education about the benefits and incentives available to low-income families at farmer’s markets.
+These certificates not only enable each child to purchase healthy food for their family at a local farmers’ market at no cost, but double as education about the benefits and incentives available to low-income families at farmer’s markets.

 Through the Farmer-in-the-School program we increase a school’s food production while linking the cafeteria, school curriculum and health & wellness instruction to the garden.
 We model a new school culture focused on health as well as education.
 And by linking schoolchildren to farmer’s markets, we connect children to “real world” farmers and SNAP incentive programs for healthful foods.
 We are able to strengthen not only the health of the next generation, but the health of our community as a whole.